 Assuming the Company obtains FDA approval for MAT9001, which the Company does not expect to receive until 2017 at the earliest, the Company expects that its expenses will increase if the Company reaches commercial launch of MAT9001.
 The Company also expects that its research and development expenses will continue to increase as it moves forward for other indications for MAT9001 and diversifies its R&D portfolio.
 Furthermore, the Company expects that its research and development expenses will significantly increase as its MAT8800 discovery program progresses and advances to preclinical and clinical trials with one or more product candidates.
-As a result, the Company expects to continue to increase losses will be increasing.
+As a result, the Company expects to continue to incur substantial losses for the foreseeable future, and that these losses will be increasing.

 The Company will need to secure additional capital in order to initiate and complete its planned clinical and operational activities related to further development of MAT9001 and we can provide no assurances that such additional financing will be available on favorable terms, or at all.
-Without such additional funding, the Company is anticipating that the existing cash balance on hand at June 30, 2014 would be sufficient to meet operating activities until approximately January 2015.
+Without such additional funding, the Company is anticipating that the existing cash balance on hand at September 30, 2014 would be sufficient to meet operating activities approximately into the beginning of March 2015.
 The Company's recurring losses from operations, and need for additional funding, raise substantial doubt about its ability to continue as a going concern, and as a result, the Company's independent registered public accounting firm included an explanatory paragraph in its report on the Company's financial statements as of and for the year ended December 31, 2013 with respect to this uncertainty.